 If you’re using an agent representative, you’ll need to authorize the agent to act on your behalf.
 There are two separate authorizations that may be required.
 You can authorize an agent to act on your behalf in discussions with Assessment, and/or you can authorize an agent to act on your behalf during the complaint process.
 These two types of authorizations are not interchangeable, meaning you may need authorization for each.

 *"Assessed person" refers to the person named on an assessment roll in accordance with the Municipal Government Act, section 304.

 To authorize an agent to act on your behalf during discussions with Assessment, you, as a property and/or business owner, must complete the Authorization of Agency process each year for each account (property and/or business) selected.

 You can provide Authorization of Agency to an agent through Assessment Search under the Property Account tab.
-For step-by-step instructions on how to set up your account, authorize an agent, and more, you may find it helpful to review the Assessment Search How-to guide for property owners.
+Visit About Assessment Search for more information.
 Please note that paper authorizations are not accepted except for representations on behalf of a tenant and property accounts with no access code available for the owner.
 Cases when an access code is unavailable to the owner include new accounts created through new subdivision, condominium, split, or consolidation plans.
 Customers who have lost their access code can request another by following the directions on the Access code information page.